buley/dash/README.md

 	  }
 	}

 As shown above, it's possible to put indexes on array objects in addition to primitive values such as numbers.
-In such cases, the "multirow" (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-multirow) allow the programmer to specify when creating a database whether an index record will be created on each object in a particular array (multirow set to `true`) or whether a record is created for only the first (multirow set to `false`).
+In such cases, the "[`multirow`](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-multirow)" allow the programmer to specify when creating a database whether an index record will be created on each object in a particular array (multirow set to `true`) or whether a record is created for only the first (multirow set to `false`).
 When an empty array is passed as the value of a multirow index, no record will be added.

 ### Transactions